Top Tips on How to Tour the Hoover Dam (2023)

 The Hoover Dam tour hours are 9am to 5pm daily, except Thanksgiving and Christmas.
 The last dam tours start before 4pm.

-The area can experience brutally hot weather in the summer (see my Arizona travel guide).
+The area can experience brutally hot weather in the summer.
 If you visit the Hoover Dam during the summer months, I would recommend visiting early in the morning.

 Come Prepared to Hoover Dam